What is IPsec: What You Need to Know About Internet Protocol Security

 An IPsec VPN may not always be the best solution, though.
 In this article, we’ll discuss what IPsec is, how it works, and what its limitations are, and suggest an alternative that might better suit your needs.

-IPsec is a secure network connection protocol used to set up encrypted connections between devices to ensure the security of data transmitted over the internet or any public network.
 First developed in 1995, IPsec is an Internet Engineering Task Force (IETF) standard that adds encryption and authentication on top of the IP routing process to make it more secure.

 IPsec provides a protocol for secure network connections by encrypting IP packets and authenticating packet origins.
 IPsec operates at the network layer, enabling it to handle all traffic that passes through the network.
 Because of this, it’s not dependent on the application being used and rarely requires individual application configuration.

 IPsec defines protocols for secure key exchange and management.
 The suite comprises several protocols, including Authentication Header, Encapsulating Security Payload, and protocols for creating security associations such as the Internet Key Exchange (IKE) protocol.
+IPsec provides a protocol for secure network connections by encrypting the entire IP packet and authenticating packet origins.

 The Authentication Header (AH) protocol authenticates data and is commonly used for VPN configurations where encryption is not allowed.
 It’s used to confirm that packets have originated from a trusted source and ensures data integrity.
 It also provides authentication for IP headers and upper layer protocols and protects against replay attacks.
 AH is rarely used in modern VPN configurations, and Encapsulating Security Payload is the preferred encryption/integrity method.